 Patients are blamed for unacceptable results, when these results are many times only the normal course of healing, with the real problem being that the surgeon was aiming for a short-term result, not anticipating or caring that a longer-term focus was necessary to achieve the desired result.
 We have seen in literally thousands of cases, that patients referred to us for “secondary” or revision breast surgery, received a surgery that looked good “on the table”, without regard to how the patient would ultimately look after the healing process was really complete.

-At The Wall Center, our approach is much, much different.
+As we explain in another blog post, The Wall Center is a breast revision surgery destination because our approach is much, much different.
 We are aiming for long-term results measured not in days, weeks, or even months, but in years.
 We spend time with our patients discussing which options will work the best, keeping each patient’s specific circumstances in mind, and designing a personalized approach that will work best for her for the longest period of time.

 We ask that our patients continue to follow up with us throughout their lifetimes, typically every year or two, depending on the specific surgery.
 It is this long-term concern for our patients’ surgical results that allows us to recommend surgical plans that minimize the total amount of surgeries a particulary patient will have over her lifetime.

 This approach requires honesty, and many times, frank discussions with our patients about why we may need to recommend a surgical plan that may be different from what the patient originally expected.
 Even if a patient doesn’t care if an oversized and inappropriate breast augmentation won’t hold up for more than a few months, we do, and we always try to perform the right surgery for a patient, keeping in mind each patient’s specific circumstances.

 Experience With Complex Breast Augmentation Revision